-Seville is in the west of Andalusia, Southern Spain, about 100 km from the coast.
+Seville is in the west of Andalusia in southern Spain, about 100 kilometers from the coast.
+Seville Airport (SVQ) is the sixth busiest inland airport in Spain and is the main airport serving western Andalusia and nearby provinces.
+From the Seville airport, you can connect to flights taking you to 42 destinations around Europe and Northern Africa.
 Below are details of how to get from Seville city center to Seville's airport.

 Buses to and From Seville Airport

 With a large number of flights arriving in Seville (or Sevilla in Spanish), there is a regular bus to and from the airport.
-Unfortunately, the old stop in the center of Seville (at Puerta de Jerez) has been removed from the route and now the most central bus stop is near the Prado de San Sebastian bus station, though it does pass by the main train station (San Justa).
-Note that there are two bus stations in Seville and San Sebastian is the one furthest from downtown (the bus station in the center is called Plaza de Armas - read more about Seville Bus and Train Stations).
+The most central bus stop is near the Prado de San Sebastian bus station and it passes by the main train station (San Justa).
+Note that there are two bus stations in Seville and San Sebastian is the one furthest from downtown (the bus station in the center is called Plaza de Armas).

 Taxis to the Bus Stations and Airport